Updated on July 5, 2026

 It means the item is waiting for you to pick it up, for example at a post office, a PickPost point, or a My Post 24 locker, often after a delivery attempt or because it was routed to a pickup point.

-What is PickPost and My Post 24?
+What are PickPost and My Post 24?

 What should I do if my Swiss Post package is lost?